Minnesota Politician Drafts Bill to Ban Bachelor Arie Luyendyk Jr. From State

-Sure the 22nd season of the Bachelor might have come to an end with Arie Luyendyk Jr. engaged to Lauren B. and Becca K. off to be the next Bachelorette, but some people are still pissed about how that happily ever after came to be.
+Sure the 22nd season of the Bachelor might have come to an end with Arie Luyendyk Jr. engaged to Lauren B. and Becca K. off to be the next Bachelorette, but some people are still pissed about how that happily-ever-after came to be.
 One such person is Becca’s local Minnesota state representative, Drew Christensen.
-After watching his constituent win The Bachelor only to then be dumped by her new fiancé on national television, Christensen offered to introduce legislation banning the race car driver from their state — in exchange for a thousand retweets.
+After watching his constituent win The Bachelor only to then be dumped by her new fiancé on national television, Christensen offered to introduce legislation banning the race-car driver from their state — in exchange for a thousand retweets.
 Needless to say he got the social-media seal of approval.

 As it ends up, Christensen is an honest politician.
 He posted a picture on Twitter of the bill he wrote.
 It reads:

-Christensen isn’t the only one in the North Star state hating on Arie.
-There’s also 12 billboards in Minnesota shaming the reality star for his behavior, and other billboards in Los Angeles and New York.
+Christensen isn’t the only one in the North Star State hating on Arie.
+There are also 12 billboards in Minnesota shaming the reality star for his behavior, and other billboards in Los Angeles and New York.
 It doesn’t seem like Arie’s explanations are doing him any favors.